NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/structRivet_1_1DeltaRWRT.md

 ---

-title: "Rivet::DeltaRWRT"
+title: 'struct Rivet::DeltaRWRT'
-summary: "Calculator of $ avoidDelta R $ with respect to a given momentum. "
+description: "Calculator of $ avoidDelta R $ with respect to a given momentum. "

 ---